edessa/Leap-Motion-Robotic-Mapping/README.md

 # Leap-Motion-Robotic-Mapping
-This repository contains the source code for the mapping of leap motion finger movements and palm positon to the Allegro anthropomorphic hand and the Baxter humanoid platform.
+This repository contains the source code for the mapping of leap motion finger movements and palm position to the Allegro anthropomorphic hand and the Baxter humanoid platform.
 Inverse Kinematics is done in C++, Leap Motion ROS control is done in Python.